 Georgetown Law Journal

 Bibas, Stephanos, "Originalism and Formalism in Criminal Procedure: The Triumph of Justice Scalia, the Unlikely Friend of Criminal Defendants?"
 (2005).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 76.